courtotlab/ohcrn_lei/README.md

 The `ohcrn-lei` tool takes a `PDF` or `TXT` file of a clinical report and extracts desired information from it, which will be output in `json` format.

-It currently supports the following extraction tasks:
+It currently supports the following built-in extraction tasks:
   * **Report**: Extracts the following data:
     1. "report_date" (Collected On, Received On, etc in "YYYY-MM-DD" format).
     2. "report_type": Type of report.